 The Colorado Rapids set in motion their 2017 downfall in late March, with a trade that sent Sam Cronin and Marc Burch to Minnesota United FC in exchange for an international roster spot, Joshua Gatt, and Mohammed Saied.

 As soon as that happened, for the Rapids to maintain their defensive prowess, Nana Boateng had to be the man.
 He wasn’t, albeit in his first season in MLS and he did miss over two months with a serious back injury.

-With the Rapids rebuilding during the off-season, Gatt and Saeid departed the club, though Saeid did ask the club to be let go for personal reasons.
-With that, the only assets left for making a trade that had a ripple effect was Aigner.
+With the Rapids rebuilding during the off-season, Gatt and Saied departed the club, though Saied did ask the club to be let go for personal reasons.
+With that, the only assets left for making a trade that had a ripple effect was Stefan Aigner.

 For that trade and the temporary steps backward to pay off, the club’s actions in the 2017 summer transfer window had to pay off.

 It took them almost the entire window to make a signing, the only one being bringing in Aigner.
 By the time Stefan Aigner was finally in training, Head Coach Pablo Mastroeni had been dismissed and the club was all but mathematically eliminated from the playoffs.